humungus-gungi/bootyquest/README.md

 - Mairin's bad at notes, so here's the short run down:
 	+ Mother proved that she can control folks at a distance and took over the minds of first one, then two, then one additional for a total of 4 Wookies mind controlled (Gungi disabled two of them, with three of them active at a time maximum)
 	+ The Wookies were fought off mainly by Ifa and Gungi, sometimes aided by Jarlo and T'kok
-	+ Meanwhile, Kazgan the masterpilot was doing a great job, and didn't even fire his guns over his shoulders but **definitely wanted to a whole lot**
+	+ Meanwhile, Kasgan the masterpilot was doing a great job, and didn't even fire his guns over his shoulders but **definitely wanted to a whole lot**
 	+ Jarlo used his abs and influence to convince the Wookies that fighting other Wookies is okay under the right circumstances
 	+ Ohesha was all "oooh mechanics and astrogation", lots of **screaming** between the two stations
 	+ Oops also Tazzi's arms got ripped off by the controlled Wookie right at the beginning